-2. Using the BAC chart below, find where “# of Drinks Consumed” and “Body Weight” intersect.
-This is your estimated percent of blood alcohol content.
+2. Using the chart below, find where “# of Drinks Consumed” and “Body Weight” intersect.
+This is your estimated BAC.

 3. Subtract from this number the percent of alcohol “burned up” during the time elapsed since your first drink.
 This “burn up” rate is .015% per hour.
 (Example: 180 lb. man – 8 drinks in 4 hours / .167% minus (.015×4) = .107 %

 A high BAC at the time of your DUI arrest can look hopeless, but we can help!
 Even one beer can affect your BAC by weight.
 Our top-rated Atlanta criminal defense attorney and drunk driving book author files pre-trial motions to suppress breath test results, and then fights your DUI charges all the way, by finding and asserting a winnable DUI defense.
 A lot of drivers are stopped at DUI checkpoints and given a breathalyzer test.
 If you “blow” over the legal limit, which is 0.08% in all 50 states, the officer will usually ask you to perform field sobriety tests.
 These tests are VOLUNTARY!
 Nothing good can come from taking them.